-Dr Richard Swannell, Development Director at WRAP, has spent his career working on ways of reducing our impact on the
+Dr Richard Swannell, International Director at WRAP, has spent his career working on ways of reducing our impact on the

 environment.
 Richard’s first degree was in Biochemistry and he has a Doctorate in Environmental Engineering.